Skip to main contentScroll Top

 sculpture of a woman at Somchai Art Kingdom Koh Mak

-As for the old house (marked as such on our map), we won't calculate its location, because we didn't imagine it like that!
-We'll see it in the distance, and while we pictured a "classic" house on stilts, it's actually a large, two-story wooden building (recently repainted blue), located in the gardens of a resort, the Happy Days Resort.
+As for the old house (marked as such on our map), we won't calculate it, because we didn't imagine it like that!
+We'll see it in the distance, and while we imagined a "classic" house on stilts, it is in fact a large 2-story wooden building (recently repainted in blue), located in the gardens of a resort, the Happy Days Resort.

 After wandering around a bit looking for this house, we finally reached the main bay of Ao Suan Yai, and wow!
 There it was, that dreamy white sand beach!
 It was clean, the water is clear and turquoiseLarge beach, Ao Suan Yai Beach, Ko Mak Island, Thailand